tytydraco/yessleep/out/Somewhere_in_Nowhere__The_Offering.md

 “Newport?!
 Are you okay?!
 Wait, that’s a dumb question.”

 I shifted enough to catch his gaze and fuck, my chest was **really** hurting.
 His face was red, and his hair was… filled with straw?

 “Not really.
 How did you get here that fast?
 Did you carjack a scarecrow?”

 “Um… not exactly, no.”

 It was then that I noticed the look on his face.
-He looked incredibly guilty and smelled like horse— no, he smelled like *barn*.
+He looked incredibly guilty and smelled like horse— no, he smelled like *barn.*

 “Have you… have you been staying in my fucking barn?!”